govuk-one-login/di-account-management-backend/docs/adr/0009-envelope-encryption.md

 We will store a second envelope encryption key in a separate AWS account for disaster recovery.

+> NOTE: The below architecture has been superseded by [ADR 0010](./0010-simplify-activity-log-data-structure-pipeline.md)

 ![Architectural Design diagram a backup KMS key stored in a separate AWS account](images/ADR-0009-envelope-encryption.png)

 ## Context